 I heard it's not safe to look at UVC light but I see blue light coming out of the front of the Model 101.
 Should I be concerned about looking at this light?

 How much EMF does the Model 101 produce?

 I've heard that Hydroxyls can damage my DNA.
 Is it safe to be around the Air Reactor when it is running?

-It’s important to distinguish between Atmospheric Hydroxyls like are produced by the HiTech and Biological or in vivo Hydroxyls which are produced inside the body.
+It’s important to distinguish between Atmospheric Hydroxyls like are produced by the HiTech are Biological or in vivo Hydroxyls which are produced inside the body.
 It is the in vivo hydroxyls that are produced by the body’s immune system that are damaging to DNA.
-Our skin and mucosal tissue (eyes, sinuses, mouth, throat, lungs) are in no way harmed by atmospheric hydroxyls as humans have been exposed to them since we’ve been on the earth and they don’t penetrate beyond the epidermis or mucosal outer layers of cells in the body.
+Our skin and mucosal tissue (eyes, sinuses, mouth, throat, lungs) are in no way harmed by atmospheric hydroxyls as humans have been exposed to them since we’ve been on the earth, and they don’t penetrate beyond the epidermis or mucosal outer layers of cells in the body.
 When you walk outside on a sunny day you are exposed to 500,000 - 2,000,000 atmospheric hydroxyls per cubic centimeter.

 I'm having a hard time getting the bulbs installed in my Air Reactor.
 Can you give me any guidance?

 We created a video to explain how to install the UVC bulbs in the Air Reactor, you can find that in our YouTube Channel here.